Honours Bachelor of Aviation Technology Frequently Asked Questions

 The following are some of the questions students ask us about the Honours Bachelor of Aviation Technology program.

-Graduates recieve a Honours Bachelor of Aviation Technology.
+Graduates receive a Honours Bachelor of Aviation Technology.

 The college degree has the same level of academic rigour as a university degree but are not available at any Ontario university.
 They are designed to produce graduates who are immediately employable in a given occupation by providing a strong mix of theoretical and practical education.

 Medicals can be taken in Toronto by Transport Canada approved medical examiner.
 Our suggested doctor is Dr. Gary Magee, 8188 Yonge Street, Thornhill, Ontario L4J 1W5 telephone: 905.889.2222